griffithlab/immuno_gcp_wdl_manuscript/Troubleshooting_README.md

 The most obvious indication that we have a space issue is: ` No space left on device'`.

 To add more space for Kallisto we will edit the WDL for Kallisto on our VM.
 It may be helpful to go to the [github for the WDLs](https://github.com/wustl-oncology/analysis-wdls/tree/main) to help you find exactly where that task is located within the analysis-wdls file structure.
 Once you find the task you want to edit, we will change the amount of space needed.
 Within the WDLs `runtime` section, we pass the space needed to the `disks` attribute.
 These attributes tell the execution engine (Cromwell) what computational resources your task needs to run.
 In many of the pipeline's WDLs, the space needed is calculated in terms of the size of the files.
-Ususally this is sufficient, but if we have a space problem, we can increase the constant value.
+Usually this is sufficient, but if we have a space problem, we can increase the constant value.

 ```
 # open the WDL you want to edit in a text editor: